-We are 12, sitting on log stumps in a circle: it's the beginning of School of the Wild's first ever full day in the woods.
+We are 12, sitting on log stumps in a circle: it's the beginning of a School of the Wild day in the woods.

 We have a few activities planned and begin with an opening circle and check-in.
 One by one we go round and speak in answer to 3 questions: